Chair – Dr David Butler

 Dr Kate Grundy

-Theona Ireton is employed as the Kaitiaki Oncology for Maori Health services at Canterbury District Health Board and has been involved with palliative work streams and groups since 2000.
-In her role Theona works closely with the DHB's Palliative teams, and has a strong passion for palliative care, for connecting with Maori patients and their whanau and enabling them to ‘be heard’.
-Theona is also currently a Southern Cancer Network Steering Group Member (since 2008), Canterbury Local Cancer Network Maori Representative (since 2000), Te Waipounamu Maori Leadership Group for Cancer Representative (2012-current) and South Island Cancer Consumer Group representative (2012-current), and was a Canterbury Palliative Care Network member from 2000-2013.
+Theona is employed as the Kaitiaki Oncology for Māori Health services at Canterbury DHB and has been involved with palliative Workstreams and groups since 2004.
+Theona has a strong passion for palliative care and works closely with the Palliative Care Service in CDHB.
+She is also passionate about connecting with Māori patients and their whānau and enabling them to ‘be heard’.
+Theona is also a Southern Cancer Network Steering Group Member (since 2008), Canterbury Local Cancer Network Māori Representative (since 2000), Te Waipounamu Māori Leadership Group for Cancer Representative (since 2012) and South Island Cancer Consumer Group representative (since 2012).
+Theona joined the PCW in December 2014.

 Consumer member Christine lives in Hokitika with her husband Martin, who have both been through cancer and recovery, along with two of their four children.
 Alongside her career, working at Air NZ as sole charge operator at Hokitika Airport for a number of years and operating a mechanical/petrol station business at Kaniere with Martin, she has been heavily involved as a cancer volunteer for about 20 years.
 She worked for the Cancer Society as sole cancer support co-ordinator in Hokitika, and also ran support meetings in Hokitika and South Westland for many years.
 She is a Trustee of the Buller/West Coast Home Hospice Trust, a consumer representative on the South Island Cancer Consumer Group, and a member of the West Coast Local Cancer Team.
 Her vision is to ensure high quality end-of-life care South Island-wide.
 Christine joined the PCW in July 2018.